Insolvency laws can affect securitisation at the following three levels:

 In any case, European regulation is the main legal framework that provides protection for investors by virtue of:

 On a separate note, Article 3 of the Securitisation Regulation prohibits selling securitisation positions to retail clients (as defined in point 11 of Article 4(1) of Directive 2014/65/EU), unless the seller of the securitisation position carries out a suitability assessment on the potential client (in the terms explained in 6.5 Investors).

 In Spain, the applicable legal provisions for securitising banks are to be found primarily in the Securitisation Regulation, the CRR and Law 5/2015.
 In addition, the following Spanish legal requirements must be considered.

-The legal requirements for mortgage loans (which are secured by mortgages over real estate properties) granted by credit institutions are to be found in Law 2/1981 on the Mortgage Market Law and the respective development regulation (ie, Royal Decree 716/2009, of 24 April).
-This legislation establishes that the credit rights arising from such mortgage loans can be assigned by means of transferrable securities called mortgage participations (MPs) (participaciones hipotecarias).
-In order to transfer said credit right through an MP the following conditions must be met:
+The applicable legislation establishes that the credit rights arising from mortgage loans can be assigned by means of transferrable securities called mortgage participations (MPs) (participaciones hipotecarias).
+In order to transfer said credit right through an MP, the following conditions must be met:

-If the previous requirements cannot be observed, the credit rights may be transferred through different transferrable securities, called mortgage transfer certificates (MTCs) (certificados de transmission de hipoteca).
+If any of these requirements are not met, the credit rights may be transferred through different transferrable securities, called mortgage transfer certificates (MTCs) (certificados de transmission de hipoteca).
 However, MTCs can only be held by qualified investors.

 Spanish laws confer a privileged regime to MPs and MTCs regarding the following: